purple-technology/phoenix-components/README.md

 https://styled-components.com/docs/advanced#theming

 The theme must conform to a certain shape for this library to recognize the key names.
 Please refer to `src/theme.tsx` to see the shape.
-If you do not provider your own theme, this library will use the theme in `src/theme.tsx`.
+If you do not provide your own theme, this library will use the theme in `src/theme.tsx`.